Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

-UK travellers: You need an adapter.
+UK travellers: Yes.
 UK three-pin plugs don’t fit Thai sockets.
-No voltage converter needed.
+No voltage converter needed — Thailand runs at 230V, the same as the UK.

 Thailand Socket Types Explained